Nanyang Style - Interior Design Guide

 If your home features decorative concrete blocks, play them up as a statement.
 For renters, try freestanding breeze blocks as room dividers or bookends.
 They not only channel airflow but also serve as eye-catching architectural features reminiscent of Southeast Asian heritage buildings.

-Seek out ceramics, woven baskets, or local paintings to display.
-Group smaller items on trays or wall shelves for a curated look.
-Choose pieces that feel personal or reference Southeast Asian motifs—think batik bowls or Peranakan-inspired tiles.
+Look for ceramics, woven baskets, or local paintings to adorn your home.
+Consider grouping smaller items together on trays or shelves for a curated look.
+Choose items that speak to you and exhibit a Southeast Asian flair, such as batik-inspired bowls or Peranakan-esque tiles.

 Rearrange furniture to maximize movement and connection between spaces.
 Keep walkways clear of clutter and opt for low-profile chairs or slim tables.
 An open, flowing layout helps a home feel breezy and sociable, in tune with nanyang design’s easygoing attitude.